jmark99/accumulo-website/tour-jshell/data-model2.md

 | **Column Qualifier**: | alias |
 | **Value**: | Batman |

-As an exercise, add a few more rows to the GothamDB table.
+As an exercise, add a few more rows to the GothamPD table.
 Create a row for Robin (id0002), who is a hero that also wears a cape and his name is "Dick Grayson".
 Create a row for Joker (id0003), who is a villain with an "Unknown" name and doesn't wear a cape.
 Compare your output to the output displayed on the next page.